timvisee/merge-mania/docs/game-design.md

 - effort vs reward -> more qr code credits
   - scan all QRs instead of just 2 for more credits
 - increase factory price when buying more
+- tag each other, scan others QR code: trade/steal